-Front towing hook (except WRX STI):
+Front towing hook:

 1. Take the towing hook out of the tool bucket and take the screwdriver out of the tool bag.
-Take the jack handle out of the trunk (4-door) or cargo area (5-door).
+Take the wheel nut wrench out of the cargo area.

 2. Pry off the cover on the front bumper using a screwdriver, and you will find a threaded hole for attaching the towing hook.